DESCRIBING DATA GRAPHICALLY

 differently in terms of where the line begins and terminates.

 function.
-We already have axis labels (they are set by default in the
+(NOTE: If you already have axis labels (they are set by default in the

 > title(main="A Drawing To Put On the Refrigerator!")